 Given that the South African rooibos industry is successfully supplying (and periodically over-supplying) the global market for rooibos, there is little commercial benefit for farmers in other countries to attempt to grab would-be market share from South African producers.

-Added to these factors is that South Africa is a developing world country with a relatively weak currency.
+Contributing to this picture is the fact that South Africa is a developing world country with a relatively weak currency.
 This potentially means that even if it could be grown in other parts of the world, it is likely that regions would not be able to successfully compete with South African producer prices.

 An added barrier to the commercial cultivation of rooibos elsewhere in the world is that of intellectual property and bio-prospecting.
 In terms of international laws regulating the protection of indigenous resources, it is illegal to export seed, seedlings and cultivation of species that are protected by the Convention on Biological Diversity, which is an international agreement binding on all member states of the United Nations that came into effect in 1993.